Malcolm Thompson (Canadian football): University career

 Thompson played U Sports football for the Wilfrid Laurier Golden Hawks from 2014 to 2019.
 Before his university career began, Thompson tore his ACL while playing in the summer of 2014 with the Essex Ravens.
 After sitting out the 2014 season, he returned to play in 2015 for the Golden Hawks where he was named a Second Team OUA All-Star.
 In his second season, in 2016, he was named a U Sports First Team All-Canadian, but his season was cut short when he suffered another torn ACL in a game against the Guelph Gryphons on October 15, 2016.

-After sitting out the 2017 season, Thompson returned in 2018, but had gained weight and found it difficult to play with a knee brace.
-Following a lacklustre season, he was not selected in the 2019 CFL Draft and returned to play for the Golden Hawks.
+After sitting out the 2017 season, Thompson returned in 2018.
+Following a lacklustre season, he was not selected in the 2019 CFL draft and returned to play for the Golden Hawks.
 In 2019, he returned to form as he played without a knee brace and was named a Second-Team OUA All-Star.
-He played in 31 games with the Golden Hawks where he had 120.5 tackles, nine interceptions, two sacks, eight pass knockdowns, one forced fumble, and two fumble recoveries.
+He played in 31 games with the Golden Hawks where he had 120.5 tackles, nine interceptions, two sacks, eight pass knockdowns, one forced fumble, two fumble recoveries and 4 defensive touchdowns.

 Professional career

-Calgary Stampeders
+Calgary Stampeders (first stint)

 On November 27, 2019, Thompson signed with the Calgary Stampeders as an undrafted free agent.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
 He attended training camp with the Stampeders in 2021, but was released on July 29, 2021.